 5. Pull Tab for a Fish Hook

-While a soft, malleable fish hook is just about the worst fish hook you can ask for, you can catch fish by using a gorge hook fishing technique and some pretty flimsy improvised hooks.
-Break off the can’s pull tab, and cut out a section of the tab so that it looks like a fish hook.
+A soft, malleable fish hook is just about the worst one you can ask for.
+The good news is you can catch fish by using a gorge hook fishing technique and some flimsy improvised hooks.

-Sharpen the hook tip to a point, attach it to your line and bait it appropriately.
-Instead of trying to set the hook in the fish’s mouth when he bites, give him some line and let the fish swallow the hook.
+Sharpen the hook tip to a point, attach it to your line, and bait it appropriately.
+Instead of trying to set the hook in the fish’s mouth when it bites, give it some line and let the fish swallow the hook.

-The pull tab hook will hang up on the soft stomach or esophagus a lot better than it would pierce the fish’s jaw.
+The pull-tab hook will hang up on the soft stomach or esophagus a lot better.
+It’s less likely to pierce the jaw.

-Be advised that this is not a catch-and-release method, as you’ll probably be ripping the fish guts out to retrieve the homemade hook.
+Know, though, this is not a catch-and-release method.
+You’ll probably be ripping the fish guts out to retrieve the homemade hook.
 This is survival fishing.

-Another way to get fire from the can is to use it as a bow and drill fire component.
-The bow and drill method has the muscle to work through cold and wet situations, but it needs to spin freely at the top of the drill.
+Another way to get fire from the beer can is to use it as a bow and drill fire component.
+This method has the muscle to work through cold and wet situations, but it needs to spin freely at the top of the drill.

-Crush the can so that it has folds in the side which will receive the top of the drill.
-The slick metal will not require any lubricant like a wooden block would.
-It will get hot very quickly.
+Crush the can so it has folds in the side, which will receive the top of the drill.
+The slick metal will not require any lubricant like a wooden block will.
+It will get hot very quickly too.